 Use the t-shirt scraps leftover from making the dog throw and tug toys to make these huggable toys our cats lick, kick, and enjoy for countless hours.
 Catnip toys enrich the lives of the cats at our adoption centers.

-Uses sharp tools and materials—not recommended for children
+Uses sharp tools and materials—not recommended for small children

 This project may take a few more supplies and a little more skill to make, but the payoff is huge.
 Cats love these simple toys made of wire and twists of paper!
 The movement of the pieces of paper at the end of a wire attracts a cat's attention and awakens their natural instinct to hunt.
 Once caught and released, the paper springs back and bounces around erratically on the wire mimicking prey and making for hours of self-sustaining entertainment.